This website auto-detects system light/dark mode and remembers your preferences (theme, font, width) using localStorage (no cookies).

 Welcome

 Hi there, and welcome to my website!
-I'm an associate professor at UA in civil engineering.
+I'm a professor at UA in civil engineering.
 My research focuses on traffic engineering.
 I love what I do, and I love being at UA!
 Please check out my bio and other items below.
-Thanks, and I hope you have a blessed day!
+Thanks, and God bless!

 Biography